-The Blackpool Tower Circus, positioned at the base of the tower, between its four legs, returns with a fantastic array of adventurous acts from all around the word.
+The Blackpool Tower Circus, positioned at the base of the tower, between its four legs, returns every year with new acts.
 The circus first opened to the public on 14 May 1894 and has not missed a season since.

 The promenade, Blackpool, FY1 4bJ

 The perfect exhilarating, exciting, entertaining, escape the room experience!
 On the promenade.
 3 escape games: Bunker 38, A-I-9, Cell Block C. From £15 per player.

 The Comedy Carpet Blackpool is one of the UK’s biggest pieces of Public Art and was officially opened by legendary Liverpool comedian Ken Dodd.
 It took five years to make the 2,200m2 in size Comedy Carpet Blackpool.

 Tower Festival Headland, Promenade, FY1 1AP

 The unmissable amusement arcade on the promenade with its Pirates themed front.
 It is the largest amusement arcade in Blackpool.
 There is a parrot monorail that flies around the arcade, ideal for young visitor.
 It also hosts a Casino.

 Bonny Street, Blackpool, FY1 5DW